joemasilotti/turbolinks/README.md

 You may be used to installing JavaScript behavior in response to the `window.onload`, `DOMContentLoaded`, or jQuery `ready` events.
 With Turbolinks, these events will fire only in response to the initial page load—not after any subsequent page changes.

-In many cases, you can simply adjust your code to listen for the `turbolinks:load` event instead, which fires once on the initial page load, and again after every Turbolinks visit.
+In many cases, you can simply adjust your code to listen for the `turbolinks:load` event, which fires once on the initial page load and again after every Turbolinks visit.

 ```js
 document.addEventListener("turbolinks:load", function() {